How Mboma rose above tragedy to win over a nation

 "She had to become a grown-up because the support system was just not enough.
 At the end, that's the character we see."

-And what character it is - for en route to winning Olympic silver, the quietly-spoken teen overcame an unexpected ban, a media storm and a change of event, all less than a month before the Games began.
+And what character it is - for en route to winning Olympic silver, this quietly-spoken teen overcame an unexpected ban, a media storm and a change of event, all less than a month before the Games began.

 Rollercoaster ride